 How can a technology start-up best balance the need to flash with the future need to scale the organization?

 LOU: In the early days, most inventors of a technology worry about how they are going to scale.
 They spend their limited resources on infrastructure—office space—rather than focusing on the fundamentals.
 Critical fundamentals are more about organizational development and figuring out how you are going to develop the organization for growth just before you need to grow.
 Things like office space, computers, and more software licenses can be procured quickly, but you can’t recruit and develop people and the organization at large as quickly as you might think.

 In the beginning, entrepreneurs’ seed capital is most often “the bank of family and friends.”
 Then, typically, an angel investor becomes involved; this investor is making a bet that the technology innovation will take off.
 When entrepreneurs get to the venture capital stage, they have enough resources to truly scale.

 It is important to go through these stages because each stage will teach you something.
 In the early stages, inventors never know as much as they think they do.

 Do you find that technology start-ups often ignore the fundamentals required to build a strong and viable company?

 LOU: From my experience, often there’s a personality of one who is truly vested.
-They have done 90 percent of the early-stage development work.
+They have done 90 percent of the early stage development work.
 They’re passionate, they understand how the technology works, and they’re super excited by the possibilities.

 The downfall of too many great ideas is that the founder/lead developer has a hard time letting go.
-They have a hard time handing their baby over to others who can utilize their areas of expertise to grow the business.
-There is healthy friction that comes into play.
+They have a hard time handing their baby over to others who can use their areas of expertise to grow the business.
+There is a healthy friction that comes into play.
 Everyone around the founder sees all the problems, where the founder only sees opportunity.
 Ultimately, to be successful, the founder needs to have a trusted inner circle that is addressing the problems and working to grow the company.

 How can start-ups find the right company leadership to help them grow?